HurSungYun/buf-kcat/README.md

 1. **Proto Loading**:
    - Checks for `buf.yaml` in the specified directory or parent directories
    - If found, uses `buf build` to compile all protos with dependencies
-   - Otherwise, falls back to `protoc` for compilation

 2. **Message Decoding**:
    - Uses the specified message type to decode protobuf messages